Valuation Process

 The Appraiser’s Office can provide you with information that was used in the valuation of your property.

-A Property Record Card (PRC) describes the information we have about the property, for instance square footage, room count, outbuildings, etc. Reviewing this information and alerting us to any inaccuracies allows us to ensure your valuation is appropriate.
-For most properties, a cost report and a comparable sales report are also available for you to review.
-Commercial properties may have an income valuation report.
+• A Property Record Card describes the information we have about the property, for instance square footage, room count, outbuildings, etc. Reviewing this information and alerting us to any inaccuracies allows us to ensure your valuation is correct.

-If you do not agree with the valuation of your property after reviewing the Property Record Card and other relative information, you may file an appeal.
+If you do not agree with the valuation of your property, you may file an appeal.

 The Douglas County Appraiser’s Office must follow specific Kansas laws, guidelines, and procedures and must meet the compliance standards set by the State of Kansas Property Valuation Division annually.
 Market value is influenced by sale transactions in the marketplace.
 In Kansas, county appraisal offices have a legal responsibility to analyze those transactions and appraise property based upon what is happening in the marketplace.